mathiasertl/django-xmpp-http-upload/README.md

 * `XMPP_HTTP_UPLOAD_URL_BASE`:
   The domain used to create upload/download URLs when a new slot is requested by the XMPP server.
   By default, the domain used to access the slot API is used.
+* `XMPP_HTTP_UPLOAD_URL_HTTPS`:
+  Ensure returned GET and PUT urls to be https.
+May be needed if protocol is not correctly recognized automatically.
 * `XMPP_HTTP_UPLOAD_ROOT`:
   The base directory uploaded files will be put into.
 This will be a subdirectory of the directory configured in the `MEDIA_ROOT` setting.
 The default is `http_upload`.